 - 1 cup canned tomato sauce

-- 1 cup low-sodium chicken broth
+- 1 cup chicken broth

 - A few chunks of fresh mozzarella cheese to poke here and there into the stuffed peppers

 - Add the tomato sauce and chicken broth, cover and simmer until the sausage filling is cooked through and the peppers are tender, 5 to 6 minutes.
-Transfer to plates and serve right away.
+Transfer to plates and serve over pasta or polenta.

 Sausage Stuffed Italian Frying Peppers … It’s What’s For Dinner

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.